Spiral to GEO Using an Optimal Finite Maneuver

 3. Re-run () the MCS.

-Exporting the Nodes
+Exporting the nodes

 1. Select the Steering/Nodes tab in the Maneuver () segment.

-2. Examine the Azimuth and Elevation columns, the values should now reflect the changing direction of thrust.
+2. Examine the Azimuth and Elevation columns.
+The values should now reflect the changing direction of thrust.

-3. Click Export... button to save the analysis.
+3. Click Export... to save your analysis.

 4. Name the file Optimal_Finite_Nodes.nod.